3jane/tindicators/CONTRIBUTING.md

 ## 9. Wait for tests

 Wait for the tests to finish.
-By the way, our CI/CD server is configured in such a way that when testing a PR, it runs only the relevant tests from the test suite, based on the branch name: if the first word in the dash-separated third slash-separated part of the branch name is the name of an indicator, it is considered the current indicator and is the only one being tested.
-For example:
+By the way, our CI/CD server is configured in such a way that when testing a PR, it runs only the relevant tests from the test suite, based on the branch name: if the first word in the dash-separated third slash-separated part of the branch name is the name of an indicator, it is considered the current indicator and is the only one being tested, for example:
 - `feature/DEV-230/sma` will run only tests for the sma indicator
 - `feature/DEV-230/sma-fix` will do so as well
 - `feature/DEV-230/fix-sma` won't do (until we've got an indicator named 'fix')